River Thames, Rotherfield Greys & Greys Court

-- In 650 metres you come to the (closed as of Dec'14) Bottle & Glass Inn in Binfield Heath.
-This is your earlier lunchtime stop, with the later stop – the Maltsters Arms - still 4km away.
+- In 650 metres you come to the Bottle & Glass Inn in Binfield Heath.
+This pub re-opened in April 2017 after a lengthy period of closure and it is your earlier lunchtime stop, with the later stop – the Maltsters Arms - still 4km away.

 - [3A] Go past the pub (on your right) on a car-wide track.
 In 40 metres ignore a right-hand turn into a farmyard and take the lesser path, continuing straight on, your direction 290°.